Rolling to Remember — and street closures — coming to D.C. this Memorial Day weekend

 In addition to road closures, police say parking restrictions also will be in place on several city streets.

-D.C. police said the following streets in the assembly area will be closed to traffic from about 4 a.m. to 5 p.m.
+The following streets in the assembly area will be closed to traffic from about 4 a.m. to 5 p.m.
 Sunday:

 • Eastbound Independence Avenue from 19th Street SE to the entrance to RFK Lot 8.